|World Cup 1998|

 CM: Patrick Vieira

+He started his career with Cannes.
 He is an Arsenal all-time great.
 He won three Premier League titles and four FA Cups.
 In England. he was famous for his rivalry with Roy Keane.
+He later played with Juventus, Inter Milan and Manchester City.
 With "Les Bleus", he won the WC in 1998 and European Championship in 2000.
 He earned 107 caps.

 AM: Michel Platini